 Handsling Bikes are a manufacturer of high quality carbon bicycle frames and wheels.
-The frames are all custom painted and then built up into full bikes with customised specifications for every rider.
+The frames are custom painted and then built up into full bikes with customised specifications for every rider.
 No two bikes are the same.

 Handsling Bikes started life in 2014 when the race team, Handsling Racing, needed new frames.
 Rather than seek a new sponsor, Simon Whiten set out to use his contacts in the Far East to manufacture bespoke frames.
 The feedback from the team was really positive as the frames were phenomenal.
 Word started to get around and other riders started to ask if they could buy Handsling frames.
-So in 2015 it became a business.
+In 2015 it became a business.

 Handsling quickly racked up over 20 national championship wins with the likes of Fred Wright, Oscar Nilsson-Julien, Graham Crow, Allan Davis, Catherine Coley, and Charlotte Cole-Hossain putting the bikes on the top step of the podium.
 Thomas Burnett also claimed the South-east regional cyclocross championships.
 In 2019 Catherine Coley rode her Handsling to two Masters World titles.

 The RR1 was Handsling’s most successful road model, winning many races and even being ridden in Belgian Classics.

 The stiff, aero road frames, dubbed the A1R0 and A1R2, notched up multiple criterium victories.

 On the track the TR1, TR2 and TR3 frames achieved win after win.

 Meanwhile in cyclocross the CXC, CXD and CEX models took victories in the mud.

 Handsling also invested in the development of a fat bike frame, eventually manufacturing it for another brand.